 If you are discussing a specific topic, include a unique fact and make your shots cohesive.
 It is impossible to list all the possibilities.

 The failure to properly maintain your GoPro.
 Compared to standard cameras, it’s easier for you to cause an accident with a GoPro because of its small size.
-GoPro cameras tend to be a lot more fragile, so you must take extra care to protect them from harsh conditions and weather.
+The GoPro compact camera tends to be a lot more fragile, so you must take extra care to protect them from harsh conditions and weather.

 Leaving the settings unadjusted.
 When vloggers move into low-light areas, it can be easy to get caught up in the moment and forget to adjust their settings, but this results in poor quality videos, which will have to be redone.
 Remember to adjust the settings according to the shooting conditions at all times as a way to save time.